-The OAIC can impose penalties, such as public or personal apologies, compensation payments or enforceable undertakings.
 Serious or repeated breaches can be referred to the Federal Court, which can impose financial penalties.
 Some media reports about these penalties have been based on a worst-case scenario.

 Mandatory data breach notification requirements already apply for unauthorised access to certain eHealth information under the My Health Records Act 2012.

 The OAIC will guide a transition process from voluntary to mandatory notification during the next 12 months, working with government agencies, business, the health sector and consumers to make sure all personal information is held securely and responses to serious data breaches are transparent.